devumang096/Puzzle_Application/README.md

 #

 # How to Play
-- Click on the Treasure Hunt Puzzle Application on this link.
+- Click on the Treasure Hunt Puzzle Application on this link [Live website](https://puzzle-application.netlify.app/)

 - Enter a new game or join an new one.